 AerCo is an aircraft securitization vehicle from which we hold all of the most junior class of subordinated notes and some notes immediately senior to those junior notes.
 We do not recognize value for the AerCo notes which we still hold on our consolidated balance sheets.
 Through March 2003 we consolidated AerCo, but we deconsolidated the vehicle in accordance with GAAP at that time.
 Subsequent to the deconsolidation of AerCo, we have received interest from AerCo on its D note investment of \$1.7 million, \$0.8 million, \$1.7 million and \$0.4 million for the six months ended June 30, 2005, the period from June 27, 2005 to December 31, 2005, the year ended December 31, 2006 and the year ended December 31, 2007, respectively.
-In addition, we provide a variety of management services to AerCo for which we received fees of \$4.1 and \$3.3 million the years ended December 31, 2010 and 2011, respectively.
+In addition, we provide a variety of management services to AerCo for which we received fees of \$3.3 and \$3.0 million the years ended December 31, 2011 and 2012, respectively.

 On November 11, 2010 we issued approximately 29.8 million new shares to Waha.
-In exchange, we received \$105 million in cash, Waha's 50% interest in the joint venture company, a 40% interest in Waha's 10-aircraft portfolio and a 50% interest in four CRJ aircraft.
+In exchange, we received \$105 million in cash, Waha's 50% interest in the joint venture company AerVenture, a 40% interest in AerLift and a 50% interest in AerLift Jet.